GI Bill Chapters Explained

 Regardless of which GI Bill you use, you are only paid benefits for classes you attend.
 If you drop a course or stop attending, your payments for that term will be reduced by a prorated percentage.
 Payments are normally made at the beginning of each month for the month prior.

 Benefit comparison tools are helpful in determining which benefit best suits your needs.
 “Rate of pursuit” refers to how many classes you attend per term, i.e. full-time, three-quarter time, or half-time pursuit.
 Benefits are normally prorated based on these classifications.

 See our internal break down of the Post 9/11 GI Bill and Chapter 30, 31, 35, 1606, and 1607

 - Chapter 30 - Montgomery G.I.
-Bill – Active Duty.
-Must have entered active duty on or after July 1, 1985, and must have made monthly contributions while on active duty.
+Bill - Active Duty.
+Must have entered active duty on or after July 1, 1985, and have made monthly contributions while on active duty.

-- Chapter 31 - The Vocational Rehabilitation Program is for veterans determined as disabled by the Veterans Administration.
+- Chapter 31 - The Vocational Rehabilitation and Education Program (VR&E) is for veterans determined as disabled by the Veterans Administration.
 To be considered for the Vocational Rehabilitation and Employment Program, you must have received, or will eventually receive, an honorable, or other than dishonorable, discharge; have a VA service-connected disability rating of 10% or higher; and apply for vocational rehabilitation services.